rahil627/my-programming-stuff/langs/programming-languages.md

       - https://www.quora.com/Why-should-one-use-PowerShell-instead-of-Bash-on-Linux-or-other-scripting-languages-like-Python-or-Ruby-What-are-its-advantages-over-them
         - i agree with all of this.. powershell is really good for it's use, just think of it as a DSL for common shell stuff

-TODO: merge with above
-shell languuage, more like gluing, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but it might just be easier to use Ruby in most cases, even for simple batch scripts, as it's more popular than all of the shell scripting langauges)